-(IV) Asset Review Programme - The focus of the Asset Review Programme is now on producing a Development and Investment Plan for the City Council's property portfolio.
-One objective is to enable growth in income from, and the value of, the portfolio.
-The Executive has agreed to explore in detail two options for delivery of the plan, firstly where the Council retains and manages its asset portfolio and undertakes site specific joint ventures and secondly establishing a Carlisle Local Asset Vehicle (LAV) to both manage part and/or all of the portfolio and to deliver the programme of development.
-A report is scheduled for the Executive in September and will be used to inform the future direction of the Asset Management Plan.

-(V) Sports Development - The Executive considered proposals on Sports Facilities in 2007, since when the Tennis Dome has been developed in Bitts Park and the Sheepmount synthetic pitch has been commissioned and will be open by late 2008.
-Further work is being progressed on options with Carlisle Leisure and other partners for sports facilities in the City.
-The Executive has also considered options for developing an events facility at the Sands, which is still subject to ongoing discussions with Carlisle Leisure Ltd

-(VI) IT Strategy - The Information Systems Group considers and prioritises schemes for potential inclusion in the capital programme.
-In future it is intended that the IT Strategy will be joint with Allerdale subject to the approval of the ICT Shared Service Initiative.

-(VII) Environmental Enhancements - In recent years the Council has made an annual contribution to environmental enhancements, both directly and in conjunction with other partners.
-As neighbourhood working develops further and in response to significant community demands there will be ongoing pressure to continue capital investment for works of this nature.

-(VIII) Morton Land Development - Following the Inspector's Report on the Local Plan and the confirmation of land use designations at Morton, the Council now needs to consider how it wishes to move forward with the land in its ownership within the context of the urban extension as a whole.
-An outline planning application is expected in September but the final development will depend on the market conditions.

-(VIII) Housing/Homelessness - The current 5 year Housing Strategy comes to an end during 2009/10 as stated in paragraph 3 above.
+- (iv) Asset Review Programme further investigation is underway to examine the Property Portfolio Options and what sort of model might be appropriate to maximise the potential of the Council's assets and help deliver the Council's Economic Development Strategy and Renaissance agenda into the future.
+This could involve a Local Asset Vehicle (LAV) for part of the portfolio, site by site joint ventures or some combination of these and other activities.
+A LAV would involve a public private property partnership and the establishment of a special purpose vehicle into which the public sector transfer property assets and the private sector partner contributes cash and other resources. - (v) Sands Development Further work is being progressed on options with Carlisle Leisure and other partners for expansion of facilities at the Sands Centre.
+Any development would require a significant capital budget and could also have major revenue implications. - (vi) Environmental Enhancements In recent years the Council has made an annual contribution to environmental enhancements, both directly and in conjunction with other partners.
+As neighbourhood working develops further and in response to significant community demands there will be ongoing pressure to continue capital investment for works of this nature. - (vii) Morton Land Development Following the Inspector's Report on the Local Plan and the confirmation of land use designations at Morton, the Council now needs to consider how it wishes to move forward with the land in its ownership within the context of the urban extension as a whole. - (viii) Caldew Riverside The development of the Caldew Riverside site is high on the Council's priorities, and discussions are underway as to the best approach to take with regard to this site. - (ix) Housing/Homelessness The current 5-year Housing Strategy comes to an end during 2013/14 as stated in paragraph 3 above.
 A key project for the replacement of the London Road Hostel and the creation of a new hostel as part of a centre for excellence is currently in development.

-(X) Cycleway Development - External funding has been allocated for a cycleway across the City and discussions are on-going with SUSTRANS.
-Partners will need to be found to match fund the allocation made by SUSTRANS.